DIKSHA99/EMG/README.md

 (20 to 450)Hz

 Windowing:
-100ms: Electromechanical Delay(EMD) ranges between 30 to 100 ms varying with respect to muscles
+100ms: Electromechanical Delay(EMD) ranges between 30 to 100 ms varying with respect to muscles.

 EMD: Its the delay between initialization of EMG signal to the begininng of the actual motion.
 Understanding and windowing this time gap can help us understand the intension of motion.